 Melanie Johnson is thrilled to be present at Allegro this year as she rejuvenates and reshapes her love for movement and growth through dance.
 Melanie is excited to return to the same barres that built a strong foundation for her love of dance during her 18 years at Allegro.
 She will be present in various capacities throughout the studio in the upcoming year.
 Melanie is especially looking forward to her role as Producer in the Performance Company, implementing the Leap 'N Learn curriculum amongst faculty and coordinating the Student Assistants.
 Melanie was both office staff and faculty until 2012 when she moved to Bozeman, MT.
 From 2012 until she graduated from Montana State University with a BS in Psychology in 2015, she worked at a nonprofit mental and behavioral health service for families and kids.
 After five months of traveling abroad, Melanie is looking forward to once again be a component of the ever evolving and improving community that is Allegro School of Dance and Music.

 Brittany Vukovich was born in Ironwood, Michigan and started dancing after her Mom attempted to put her in karate.
 From conventions to competitions, she was traveling for dance at a young age.
 Graduating from The University of Wisconsin – Stevens Point with a degree in Dance and Communication, she studied under Professor Joan Karlen, Michael Estanich (Co-Founder of REIDance) and Jeannie Hill, Artistic Director of Jump Rhythm Jazz.
 During college Brittany spent two years working on the Afterimage’s Production Team, choreographed, performed and trained throughout the United States.
 She studied and/or performed at the Boulder Jazz Dance Workshop, Central Wisconsin School of Ballet, The Minnesota Ballet, The Edge in Los Angeles and numerous New York City locations.
 Her teaching philosophy is this: When we are young, we first fall in love with dance because it is simply enjoyable; this aspect of movement exploration should never be lost!
 Brittany’s class is an experience that supports exploration and risk with positivity and an open mind.
 Her classes are technically based with a strong encouragement of personal ownership and expression.
-Most recently Brittany has become Leap and Learn Teacher Certified.
+Brittany is Leap and Learn Teacher Certified.
+Most recently she was a Co-Director of AlleGro's Performance Company traveling to conventions and competitions.
+If you don't find Brittany at the studio you will find her strategizing with businesses in the community about Digital Marketing!

-Emily Winn is a dancer and dance instructor originally from Statesboro, GA.
+Emily Winn is starting her fourth year as an instructor at Allegro, where she teaches ballet, pointe, contemporary/lyrical, modern, and jazz.
+Emily directed ASDM's production of The Nutcracker in 2016, and has also choreographed several original works for the Rochester Ensemble of Dance (RED).
+In the fall of 2017, she will perform in Believe!
+The Polar Express in the role of the Mother, under the direction of Katie Cook.
 As a student, she performed with Ballet Savannah and Columbia City Ballet, and attended summer intensives with Alonzo King's LINES, Boston Ballet, Atlanta Ballet, Kansas City Ballet, and American Ballet Theatre.
 She graduated summa cum laude from Georgia Southern University at the age of 18 with her BA in Writing and Linguistics.
 After graduating, she went on to dance with Greensboro Ballet and then studied modern and ballet at Belhaven University.
-Emily is a member of Borealis Dance (a modern company in Minneapolis) and also performs with Twin Cities Ballet.
-Before moving to Minnesota, Emily taught ballet, modern, and tap at Statesboro Youth Ballet under the direction of Jurijs Safonovs, where she choreographed several original student works, and assisted with staging The Nutcracker, as well as excerpts of Coppelia, Les Sylphides, Giselle, and The Sleeping Beauty.
-She and her husband Bennett, their dog Sadie, and their cat Sierra recently moved to Minnesota.
+Emily performs with Twin Cities Ballet, and was a member of Borealis Dance (a modern company in Minneapolis) from 2014 - 2017.
+She and her husband Bennett, their dog Sadie, and their cat Sierra are originally from Georgia.